 What Is Wind Chill And Why Does It Matter?

-Wind chill, it’s a term you’re going to be hearing a lot today and tomorrow especially.
-Ever since an Arctic cold front swept through Acadiana during the day yesterday the temperatures have been dropping and the wind has been gusting out of the north.
-That means the difference between the actual temperature and the “feels like” temperature have been drastically different.
+Wind chill, it's a term you're going to be hearing a lot today and tomorrow especially.
+Ever since an Arctic cold front swept through Acadiana the temperatures have been dropping and the wind has been gusting out of the north.
+That means the difference between the actual temperature and the "feels like" temperature have been drastically different.

 How do they calculate wind chill?
 There is a specific formula that scientist have developed to indicate the ambient temperature around the body in the presence of moving air.
 The reason we feel cooler in any kind of breeze is because our bodies give off heat.
 That layer of heat can be detected very close to the skin.
 That is why we feel warmer in a jacket.
 The jacket traps that warmth next to our body.
 Moving air pushes away that layer of warmth and our skin is exposed to the ambient temperature.